kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

   and I felt like it was better for me to not be a part of the community.
 - The funniest thing was that I was being cynical and said "cause I'm crazy", and the mod kept saying "stop saying you're crazy".
 Hahah.
 I know I"m not.
 That's a certainty.
 I'm as level-headed as they come.
+  Also a pretty focused, hardworking individual.
+This past week alone, two people praised my work ethic.
+  I may not be the best programmer now, but you bet in a year I'll be twice as good, and so forth going onward.
+  I'm determined.
 - Anyways, I don't want this sort of stuff to happen again.
 I work too hard and I care too much about my future for it to be sabotaged.
 - I feel a bit angry with myself for trusting this person.
 This individual has a history